nournahtay/BiomarkerDiscovery-Hackbio/Stage 3/Report.md

 Authors: Nour Nahtay (@NourNahtay), Igwebuike Oluchukwu Vivian (@igwebuikevee0000), Rutuja Pangare (@rutuja0502), Merylin Ogunlola (@MerylinO), Onare Opeyemi Mary (@Onare),  Titilola Shittu (@lola), Princess Beatrice Sunday-Jimmy (@LaidyCharm)

 Melanoma is skin cancer that originates in the melanocytes or the melanin-producing skin cells.
-It occurs due to UV-induced DNA damage, leading to tumorigenesis and uncontrollable proliferation. (_Davis, Lauren E et al, 2019)_ The global melanoma burden is projected to escalate to 510,000 cases and 96,000 deaths annually by 2040, emphasizing the urgent need for continued research to combat this lethal disease_._
+It occurs due to UV-induced DNA damage, leading to tumorigenesis and uncontrollable proliferation. (_Davis, Lauren E et al, 2019)_ The global melanoma burden is projected to escalate to 510,000 cases and 96,000 deaths annually by 2040, emphasizing the urgent need for continued research to combat this lethal disease.

 ***Sex Differences and Outcomes in Melanoma Patients***